morph-labs/morphcloud-examples-public/README.md

 ## Examples

+### sandbox
+- Creates an environment for running AI code in a sandbox environment
+- Implements a Jupyter environment that can be interacted with
+- Features a stock analysis demo using the openai-agents sdk

+### browser
+- Provides a CDP-enabled browser automation environment on Morph Cloud
+- Includes the MorphBrowser class for managing browser instances
+- Features a shopping demo using browser-use and langchain-anthropic

 ### remote-desktop
 - Sets up a VM with XFCE4 desktop environment accessible via web browser
 - Uses TigerVNC + noVNC for browser-based remote desktop access
 - No VNC client required - just open the provided URL

+### fullstack-devbox
+- Sets up a Bun development environment with integrated PostgreSQL
+- Includes a React Todo app demo with Bun's HMR (Hot Module Reloading)
+- Provides a complete fullstack development environment ready for use with claude code

+### emulator
+- Sets up an environment with an emulator
+- Provides tools for interacting with the emulator programmatically
+- Also includes generic computer use interaction

 ### openvscode-server
 - Creates a VM running OpenVSCode Server in a Docker container